You are now in the main content area

 Conflict of Interest Procedure

-Procedure
+I. Procedure

 All new and existing employees are required to review this policy and provide written acknowledgment that they have read and understood the requirements.
 The written acknowledgement shall be placed in the employee’s personnel file.

-Employees of the University are expected to use good judgement to avoid situations that constitute a conflict of interest, or create the appearance of a conflict of interest.
+Employees of Toronto Metropolitan University (the "University") are expected to use good judgement to avoid situations that constitute a conflict of interest, or create the appearance of a conflict of interest.
 Where employees are in doubt about a particular set of circumstances, they must discuss the situation with their manager prior to engaging in the activity under question.
 Senior administrators and executives of the University should, in addition to discussing the situation with the individual to whom they report, seek the advice of the Executive Director, Human Resources and/or the Internal Auditor.

 Depending on the type and nature of the conflict, there are a number of different procedures that apply.
 In general, the policy requires disclosure of conflicts of interest or potential conflicts of interest to an employee’s manager, prior to engaging in an activity that may pose a conflict, unless otherwise specified below.
 Managers, in consultation with any appropriate parties, will determine if a conflict exists or the appearance of a conflict exists.
 The manager and employee will agree on a course of action to monitor or avoid the conflict, which shall be made in writing.
 In the event that agreement cannot be reached, the case will be referred through the appropriate line management channels for resolution, up to an including the vice president level.